Enter reliability values, failure probabilities, MTBFs, or failure rates (depending on the tab) for up to 6 components to estimate system reliability.

 First, determine the number of components in the system that can fail.
 For this example, there are 3 components.

-Next, determine the failure rates of each component.
-In this problem, the failure rates are 25%, 30%, and 15%.
+Next, determine the failure probability of each component over the same mission time.
+In this problem, the failure probabilities are 25%, 30%, and 15%.

 Finally, calculate the system reliability using the formula above: